Circular Economy

 - Ayala Land partnered with Green Antz to develop an EcoHub in Arca South, Taguig.
 This Ecohub collected 39,537.75 kg of discarded plastic materials and transformed them into ecopavers for ALI’s developments.

 - Ayala Land’s construction arm, Makati Development Corporation, was able to input 107 tons of shredded PET plastics collected from ALI properties into their ready-mix concrete (RMC).
+In 2025, a total of 22 tons of shredded plastic waste as an alternative material input in the production of ready-mix concrete and pavers, which were used in some estate developments.

 - Continuing its plastic recycling program, Ayala Land has tapped Green Trident for the collection of clean dry plastics (CDP) from mall properties.
 Since 2024, 33,896 kg of CDP have been diverted and used to produce 500 pieces of ecoboards.
+In 2025, a total of 150 tons of recyclable materials were collected from 22 properties, including plastic waste and corrugated cartons.
+The recovered flexible plastics were processed into 2,800 pcs of Poly Al Pro ecoboards.

 - Ayala Land utilized stormwater collection modules from Vertigrow, made of 140 tons of recycled plastics, for one of its Estates developments.
 Manly Plastics also utilized 120 tons of plastic for pallets in warehouses.